 - Determination of Level of Review - Statutory Checklist - If a project occurs in the flood plain, the 8-Step Process for Compliance with Floodplain Management needs to be completed.
-Consult DED to determine if the work proposed in the floodplain is incidental. - 58.6 Checklist - Source Documentation including, but not limited to, a FIRM Map, an aerial map, letters sent to any agencies, agency websites consulted, agency responses, and any other relevant information that provides support for your findings within the Statutory Checklist. - Finding of Exempt Activity (if applicable) - NOI/RROF Publication, complete one of two types depending upon the nature of the project: - NOI/RROF Publication, completed where known are all sites for project activities. - NOI/RROF Tiered Review Publication, completed only where specific sites unknown (e.g., projects involving housing or commercial rehabilitation) but the broad review is complete. - Tier II Template (if applicable) - Timing Summary Worksheet - Affidavit of Publication or Proof of Posting - RROF/Certification Form Original must be submitted to DED
+Consult DED to determine if the work proposed in the floodplain is incidental. - 58.6 Checklist - Source Documentation including, but not limited to, a FIRM Map, an aerial map, letters sent to any agencies, agency websites consulted, agency responses, and any other relevant information that provides support for your findings within the Statutory Checklist. - Finding of Exempt Activity (if applicable) - NOI/RROF Publication, complete one of two types depending upon the nature of the project: - NOI/RROF Publication, completed where known are all sites for project activities. - NOI/RROF Tiered Review Publication, completed only where specific sites unknown (e.g., projects involving housing or commercial rehabilitation) but the broad review is complete. - Tier II Template (if applicable) - Timing Summary Worksheet - Affidavit of Publication or Proof of Posting - RROF/Certification Form The completed form (that is, a PDF copy emailed to your Program Rep) must be submitted to DED in a manner consistent with the Timing Summary (which begins the final comment period before Environmental Clearance).